 Not only does this open office environment have a beneficial impact on your team, but it also has an impact on your business costs.
 Without having the extra labor and materials needed to build walls you save on construction costs.
 Not only that, but the company's cost on utilities and office equipment decreases.
 Having just one workspace reduces heating/cooling and electricity expenses because of the improved airflow and natural lighting.
 With a communal space, office equipment is shared, therefore the expenses of printers, copiers, and staplers are minimized.

 Some may see the open office environment as a distraction.
 It can get noisy with people talking with one another.
 Employees may think they have no sense of privacy either.
 Implementing certain policies, like a do-not-disturb rule could be an effective way to ensure this won’t happen.
-Over here at Pulse, we have a “black-out period” where for 2 hours during the day we as a team are focused on our work and not allowed to talk to one another.
+Over here at Pulse, we have a “black-out period” where for 2 hours during the day we as a team are focused on our work.
 This ensures there are fewer distractions during the day and that projects are getting full attention.

 Best of Both Worlds